binarystash/binarystash-blog/_posts/2011-11-12-tomato-assigning-static-ip-to-computer.markdown

 ---
-title: "[Tomate firmware] Assigning a static IP to a computer on the local network"
+title: "Assigning a static IP to a computer on the local network on Tomato"
 layout: "post"
 permalink: "/2011/11/tomato-assigning-static-ip-to-computer.html"
 ---